GunioRobot/beezus/readme.md

 Installation
 ------------

-1. Copy the (server/mc.config) file to (/etc/mc.config).
+1. Copy the `server/mc.config` file to `/etc/mc.config`.
 Edit it to include your API key, the path where you want the database to be stored, and the path to a directory where your video files are stored.

 	 The database is loaded by using the filename to lookup episode information.
-It assumes that files are named in the format (<show>.S<season>E<episode>).
-If this is not how yours are named, you can modify the (regex) configuration key to suit.
+It assumes that files are named in the format `<show>.S<season>E<episode>`.
+If this is not how yours are named, you can modify the `regex` configuration key to suit.

-2. The client is installed by navigating to the (client) directory and executing (make install).
-This assumes that you have the Roku SDK environment set up correctly, including the (ROKU_DEV_TARGET) environment variable.
+2. The client is installed by navigating to the `client` directory and executing `make install`.
+This assumes that you have the Roku SDK environment set up correctly, including the `ROKU_DEV_TARGET` environment variable.

 Running
 -------

-The server is started by navigating to the (server) directory and typing (python videoserver.py).
+The server is started by navigating to the `server` directory and executing `python videoserver.py`.
 The first time you do this it will populate the database, which will take some time.
 It may be useful, for testing, to only scan a portion of the video file hierarchy.